Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computations

 \subsection{Single Ratio Results}

-Initially, we compare stepwise and piecewise linear models.
-Note that piecewise linear models need to handle two layers of approximation: one from approximating the function $\phi$ and another from approximating the ratio.
+Initially, we compare stepwise and piecewise-linear models.
+Note that piecewise-linear models need to handle two layers of approximation: one from approximating the function $\brObj$ and another from approximating the ratio.
 The choice of the number of breakpoints for each model can affect the outcome and solve times.
 We display a comparison with the number of breakpoints in Figure~\ref{fig:pwl-step-breakpoints}.

-In Table~\ref{tab:PWLvStepComparison} we report the best $\ell$ for each approach when provided 2 hours time limit.
-Perhaps surprisingly, the stepwise approaches tend to perform better than the piecewise linear approaches.
+In Table~\ref{tab:PWLvStepComparison} we report the best $\ell$ for each approach when provided 2 hour time limit.
+Although stepwise functions are traditionally considered a weaker approximation, as mentioned earlier, the stepwise approach sidesteps nonconvexity and performs favorably in this context.
+Perhaps surprisingly, the stepwise approaches tend to perform better than the piecewise-linear approaches.
+The two stepwise models have the smallest optimality gaps while providing improved bounds over the standard PWL model.
+The standard piecewise-linear model performs the worst outside of a few good objective values.

 Next, we compare our logarithmic piecewise models with the best stepwise model when varying $\ell$.
-We exhibit runs with the best solutions measured with the true objective.
+We exhibit runs with the best solutions measured with the MIP objective.
 We show this in Table~\ref{tab:BestInstances}.
 Impressively, the logarithmic models run for just 2 hours were competitive with the stepwise models run for 10 hours.
+This shows that the logarithmic models produced strong dual bounds significantly faster than the stepwise models.
+Maps of the prevailing primal solutions are given in Figure \ref{fig:BestInstances} under Appendix \ref{app:Maps}.

-The simplicity of the stepwise models is convenient for implementation, but it is clear that the dominant models are 2d-piecewise linear models with a logarithmic encoding scheme.
-It is not clear that the \BNPWL model with its compact formulation is an improvement over directly modeling each polyhedral domain in the LogE-PWL method.
-In fact, in subsequent computations, we improve the LogE-PWL model by incorporating improved bounds.
-This step would be complicated to implement in the BN-PWL model.
+The simplicity of the stepwise models is convenient for implementation, but it is clear that the dominant models are 2d-piecewise-linear models with a logarithmic encoding scheme.
+It is not clear that the $\BNFull$ model with its compact formulation is an improvement over directly modeling each polyhedral domain in the LogE method.
+In fact, in subsequent computations, we improve the LogE model by incorporating improved bounds.
+This step would be complicated to implement in the BN-Full model.

 {\cellcolor[rgb]{ .886, .937, .855}} {\cellcolor[rgb]{ 1, .949, .8}}